What is Pet First Aid?

 - Use salt water or, if available, chlorhexidine solution (hibiscrub) to further clean the wound

-- If available, apply a small amount of antiseptic wound cream such as Savlon or Germolene to prevent infection.
+- If available, apply a small amount of antiseptic wound cream such as Savlon to prevent infection.
 Do this just prior to a walk or feeding to distract your pet from licking it off

 - Prevent your pet from grooming the area using a Buster collar, T-shirt or sock, depending on the area affected.
 Repeat cleaning twice daily until the skin is healed